keptn/lifecycle-toolkit/docs/content/en/docs/troubleshooting.md

 ## KLT is installed but it isn't aware of my workloads

-If you're facing an issue where KLT is installed but doesn't seem to be aware of your workloads, follow these steps:
+If you are facing an issue where KLT is installed but doesn't seem to be aware of your workloads, follow these steps:

-1. Ensure that the namespace you wish to target is [annotated correctly.](https://lifecycle.keptn.sh/docs/install/install/#enable-klt-for-your-cluster)
+1. Ensure that the namespace you wish to target is [annotated correctly](https://lifecycle.keptn.sh/docs/install/install/#enable-klt-for-your-cluster).
-2. Make sure your workloads (e.g., Deployment manifests) have the [three required annotations.](https://lifecycle.keptn.sh/docs/implementing/integrate/#annotate-workloads)
+2. Make sure your workloads (e.g., Deployment manifests) have the [three required annotations](https://lifecycle.keptn.sh/docs/implementing/integrate/#annotate-workloads).

 ## KLT is causing my pods to be pending